Tennessee General Divorce and Family Law Statutes

 36-4-103.
 Irreconcilable differences — Procedure.

 (2) In lieu of service of process, the defendant may enter into a written notarized marital dissolution agreement with plaintiff that makes specific reference to a pending divorce by a court and docket number, or states that the defendant is aware that one will be filed in this state and that the defendant waives further service and waives filing an answer to the complaint.
 Such waiver of service shall be valid for a period of one hundred eighty (180) days from the date the last party signs the agreement.
-The agreement may include the obligation and payment of alimony, in solido or in futuro, to either of the parties, any other provision of the law notwithstanding.
+The agreement may include the obligation and payment of alimony, in solido or in futuro, to either of the parties, any other law notwithstanding.
 The signing of such an agreement shall be in lieu of service of process for the period such waiver is valid and shall constitute a general appearance before the court and answer that shall give the court personal jurisdiction over the defendant, and constitute a default judgment for the purpose of granting a divorce on the grounds of irreconcilable differences.

 (3) No divorce heretofore granted shall be invalid because the agreement was signed and notarized or acknowledged prior to filing under prior law before the action was filed.